linkedin/rest.li/Asynchronous-Servers-and-Clients-in-Rest_li.md

 #### Using Promises

 `ParSeqRestClient` also has a `Promise` based API.
 It is very similar to the `Callback` based approach of sending a request.
 The main difference is that instead of passing in a `Callback` to the `sendRequest` call we attach a `PromiseListener` that is invoked asynchronously when we get a result from the server.
-Here is the [Callback example](Asynchronous-Servers-and-Clients-in-Rest.li#using-callbacks-1) implemented using the `Promise` API -
+Here is the [Callback example](#using-callbacks-1) implemented using the `Promise` API:

 ```java
 Request<Greeting> getRequest = BUILDERS.get().id(1L).build();